nus-cs2103-AY2425S1/ip/docs/README.md

 #### Adding EVENTs: `event`

 Use this command to help you add an EVENT to the task list.
-Once added, it can be seen when you list out the tasks.

 Command: `event <name_of_EVENT> /from <Additional info> /to <Additional info>`